-Pursuant to the requirements of the Securities Regu signed on its behalf by the undersigned, on lation Code, the issuer has du ly caused this re eport to be
+Pursuant to the requirements of the Securities Regulation Code, the issuer has duly caused this report to be signed on its behalf by the undersigned, on

 Issuer: XURPAS INC.

 By:

 NICO JOSE S. NOLLEDO Chairman of the Board

 ALEXANDER D. CORRUZ President